alansfyeung/248acu-website/_pages/payments.md

 <small>No surchage is applied or required when making payments through bank transfer/EFT.</small>

-When making bank transfer, please include your child's surname in the description as well as the words "Term Fees".
-We encourage you to set up a scheduled payment through your online banking to avoid a missed payment.
+When making bank transfer, please include your child's surname in the description as well as the words "Annual Fees".

 ---